-13. Failure to report a foreign bank account can lead to severe penalties.
+13. Failure to report a foreign bank account can lead to serious penalties.

 14. You own a business

-The IRS tends to look extra closely at taxpayers reporting businesses on Schedule C forms because there’s more room for fudging.
+The IRS usually looks very closely at taxpayers that are reporting businesses on Schedule C forms since there is lots of room for fudging.

-“The IRS primarily targets small businesses, especially sole proprietorships, and cash industries like pizza parlors and coin-operated Laundromats with opportunities to hide income and skim profits,” said Certified Tax Coaches’ Molina.
+“The IRS mainly targets small businesses, as well as sole proprietorships, and especially cash industries like coin-operated Laundromats and pizza parlors with chances to skim profits and hide income,” said Certified Tax Coaches’ Molina.

-If you own a business, report every single bit of income you’ve received.
-If you’re still worried about being audited, you may even want to reorganize your business as a corporation or partnership (which means you’re not required to file a Schedule C) instead of a sole proprietorship, said Molina.
+If have your own business, report all of the income you have been receiving.
+If you are still concerned about being audited, you might even want to rearrange your business as a corporation or partnership (which means you’re not required to file a Schedule C) instead of a sole proprietorship, said Molina.